LATERAL THINKING SKILLS

 - The match!

 - Churchill was Prime Minister twice, from 1940 to 45 and from 1951 to 55.

 - The woman is of small stature and couldn't reach the upper lift buttons.

 - He was cleaning the inside of the windows.

 - Water.
 After the previous two questions, did you answer milk?

 - About 1 to 1.
 Any birth will always have a 50% chance of being male or female.

-- Eight: there are four faces to the clock of Big Ben (see the picture to the right)
+- Eight: there are four faces to the clock of the tower of Big Ben (now officially called Elizabeth Tower).
+See the picture to the right.

 - If you overtake the second person then you become second.

 - You can't overtake the last person in a race!